-Security in Depth (SID) is the multilayered security approach used to safeguard an asset.
-These measures function in concentric layers, much like an onion, utilizing a combination of different technologies and security operations to protect against physical threats and forced entries.
+Security in Depth (SID) refers to the multiple layers of security used to safeguard an asset.
+These security measures function in concentric layers, much like an onion, utilizing a combination of different technologies and security operations to protect against physical threats and forced entries.
 At their best, these layers should deter, detect, delay and deny unauthorized intrusions.

 Security in Depth Looks Like …